wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/cdn-websites-with-cdn.md

 	wacn.date=""/>

-# Use Azure CDN in Azure <!-- keep by customization: begin --> Web App <!-- keep by customization: end -->
+# Use Azure CDN in Azure  Web App 

 [Azure Web App](/documentation/services/web-sites/) can be integrated with [Azure CDN](/home/features/cdn/), adding to the global scaling capabilities inherent in [Azure Web Apps](/documentation/services/web-sites/) by serving your web app content globally from server nodes near your customers (an updated list of all current node locations can be found [here](http://msdn.microsoft.com/zh-cn/library/azure/gg680302.aspx)).
 In scenarios like serving static images, this integration can dramatically increase the performance of your Azure Web Apps and significantly improves your web app's user experience worldwide.